18F/dns/README.md

 Leave the trailing slash off the destination domain.

 If the redirecting domain is assigned to any CloudFront distribution in any AWS account, it will need to be unassociated before the module above can be successfully deployed.

+## Stubbing files

+We keep a Terraform file for every TTS domain, even if it's just a comment referencing DNS managed elsewhere.

 ## Public domain